Objectivity in the quantum Brownian motion revisited

 \section{Objectivity conditions}

-Objectivity is achieved by an asymptotic decaying decoherence factor and generalized overlap in time.
-Here we consider the general objectivity conditions for the QBM model. \begin{enumerate} \item A multi-environmental system is the most necessary ingredient for asymptotically vanishing objectivity markers.
-For non-mutual environmental interactions, since total objectivity markers for a multi-environment are simply a product of the individual objectivity makers as shown in \eqref{objectivity markers prod} they can get smaller and smaller as more environmental systems are added, if there exist no special maximum points.
-It is worth checking such points, especially in periodic environments. \item It is worthwhile to consider the case that the maximum values of the objectivity markers for individual environments, i.e. ``one'' in \eqref{objectivity ranges} appear repeatedly as time goes on.
-Moreover, if such time points coincide among the environments systems as time goes to infinity, there won't be any decay in the objectivity makers.
-As will be shown in the next section, there exists the condition for frequencies making such maxima occur periodically.
-The origin of such a recurrence is the common frequency from a central system inherited to the environment.
+Objectivity is determined by both an asymptotically decaying decoherence factor and an asymptotically decaying generalized overlap in time.
+Here we consider the general objectivity conditions for the QBM model. \begin{enumerate} \item A multi-environmental system is the most necessary ingredient for asymptotically decaying objectivity markers.
+Since total objectivity markers for non-mutually interacting environments are simply a product of the individual objectivity makers as shown in Eq. \eqref{objectivity markers prod} they can get smaller and smaller as more environmental systems are added, if there exist no special maximum points.
+It is worth checking such points, especially in periodic environments. \item It is important to check cases in which the maximum values of objectivity markers for the environments, i.e. ``one'' in Eq. \eqref{objectivity ranges} appear repeatedly at the same time spots as time goes on.
+Moreover, when such time points from each environment systems coincide with each other as time goes to infinity, any decay in the objectivity markers will not occur.
+As will be shown in the next section, there exist conditions for frequencies making such maxima occur periodically.
+The origin of such a recurrence is the common frequency from a central system transferred to the environment.
 Breaking such a periodicity in the environment leads to objectivity.